MajorZiploc/tooling_notes/blender/notes.md

 Mirroring object
 ctrl + m -- followed by x,y,z then enter

+Convert things like curves to mesh rmb > convert to mesh

 ## more advanced

 while changing values in the N panel or properties window